- To create powerful humans

-- To garner interest in the competitive sports of Olympic-style weightlifting and powerlifting.
+- To create interest in the competitive sport of Olympic-style weightlifting

 When is it?